 Improved Asset loading / Status Stable

 When you visit a website, the computer that hosts the website sends bits of information to your computer so that you can see the website.
-Sometimes a website will have many of these bits, and it will take a long time for your computer to receive them.
+Sometimes a website will have many of these bits, and your computer will take a long time to receive them.
 It is called a “page load time.”